yanggautier/Brazilian_Ecommerce_ETL/README.md

 **Note**: If you don't want use a cloud based sql server for the source you can place csv files n the `seed`folder then use `dbt seed` command to populate tables

+## 2. Output configurations ()
+1. Create or use an existing account Snowflake
+2. Create an Warehouse
+3. Create a database for this project
+4. Update the section Snowflake in `.env` file (get account-indenfitifer in Account -> View account details )

-## 2. Configuration Airbyte for data transfer
+## 3. Configuration Airbyte for data transfer

 1. Create readonly user for Airbyte in database
 ```sql